fire015/adblocker-notice-removal/README.md

 The `elementsToRemove` array takes a [CSS selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors) such as `.class` or `#id` to remove.

+You can optionally pass in a `removalAttempts` integer that will increase the number of attempts it makes to remove an element (sometimes the element is in the DOM but the display is hidden for a longer period of time before becoming visible).
+The extension does 5 attempts per second and gives up after 25 attempts by default (so 5 seconds in total).

 If you make a change to the `rules.json` file and submit a pull request, please also bump the version in the `manifest.json` file.

 Thanks for your contribution!